ghdl/ghdl/doc/using/Simulation.rst

 .. option:: --vcd-nodate

-  Do not write date in VCD file
+  Do not write date in the VCD file.

 .. option:: --fst<=FILENAME>

-  Write the waveforms into a `fst`, that can be displayed by `gtkwave`.
+  Write the waveforms into an `fst` file that can be displayed by `gtkwave`.
 The `fst` files are much smaller than VCD or `GHW` files, but it handles only the same signals as the VCD format.